elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ### Non-qualified calls

-Non-qualified calls, such as `add(1, 2)`, must start with lowercase characters which may be followed by any ascii letter, number or underscore.
+Non-qualified calls, such as `add(1, 2)`, must start with lowercase characters which may be followed by any ASCII letter, number or underscore.
 Calls may end in `?` or `!`.
 [Elixir's naming conventions](naming-conventions.html) proposes function names to be in `snake_case` format.

 Non-qualified calls are represented by three-element tuples: